 Expenditure on weed and pest animal management by Local and State Government and Regional Natural Resource Management bodies across Queensland is estimated to be around $80.5 million/year.
 Applying a production-based benefit-cost ratio of 2:2:1 (for every $1 invested in invasive plant and animal management, agricultural benefits total $2.20) suggests that direct agricultural benefit of this expenditure for the year totals $177.1 million (Economic Value of Invasive Plant and Animal Control in Queensland, AEC Group 2018).

 We have a responsibility to minimise the impact of pest plants and animals that threaten the local ecosystems and impose high annual costs on our agricultural industries statewide.
 We are active in the control of pest plants and animals throughout the local government area, and recognise that improved coordination of effort is necessary in order to further reduce the impacts.

 The Biosecurity Act 2014 requires local government to develop, adopt, and implement local pest management plans as part of an integrated planning framework for managing pest plants and animals across the state.
 The general principles of planning, prevention and partnerships underpin the process in developing the plan as well as the actions identified in the agreed strategies.

 Our local area pest management plan links community expectations with agreed actions and evaluation, and is consistent with our Corporate and Operational Plans, state strategies, guidelines, plans and legislation.

-The plan is guided by the Biosecurity Act 2014 and based on a review of the TRC Pest Plan 2014–18.
+Our Tablelands Biosecurity Plan 2019–24 was endorsed in 2019 and is guided by the Biosecurity Act 2014 and based on a review of the TRC Pest Plan 2014–18.
 The purpose is to safeguard the region’s economy, environment, agriculture and tourism from pests and diseases.